TXiang-lab/JPEC/README.md

 `JPEC` is implemented in Julia.
 To run JPEC, **genotypes** and **LD blocks** are required.
 Only individuals with genotypes, and whose candidate parents also have genotypes, can be included in pedigree correction.

-Depending on the analysis objective, different input combinations are supported:
+JPEC provides a flexible framework for defining target offspring and candidate parents.
+Because **genotypes** and **LD blocks** are mandatory for all analyses, different analysis objectives are specified through the additional input files:

 1. **Pedigree only**
-   Correct the pedigree using recorded pedigree information together with genomic data.
+   JPEC automatically derives target offspring and candidate parents from the pedigree and attempts to correct all eligible parentage records.
+In this setting, the search is constrained by pedigree-based rules such as **delta_generation** or **delta_days**.

-2. **Pedigree + target individuals**
+2. **Pedigree + target offspring**
-   Correct the parents of the target individuals in the pedigree.
+   JPEC attempts to correct the parents of the specified target offspring, while candidate parents are identified from the pedigree under the same pedigree-based constraints.

-3. **Target individuals + candidate individuals**
+3. **Target offspring + candidate parents**
-   Correct the parents of the target individuals using the provided candidate individuals.
+   JPEC attempts to correct the parents of the specified target offspring using only the provided candidate parents.

 In addition, JPEC provides an optional **sire–dam swap check**.
 This module can use: